awni/awni.github.io/_posts/2021-9-6-intro-fisher-information.md

 More Review questions.
 -->

-Suppose we have samples from a parameterized distribution where the form is known but the parameters are not.
+Suppose we have samples from a distribution where the form is known but the parameters are not.
 For example, we might know the distribution is a Gaussian, but we don't know the value of the mean or variance.
-We would like to assess how difficult the parameters are to estimate given the samples.
+We want to know how difficult the parameters are to estimate given the samples.
 One way to answer this question is to estimate the amount of information that the samples contain about the parameters.
 The more information the samples contain about the parameters, the easier they are to estimate.
 Conversely, the less information the samples contain about the parameters, the harder they are to estimate.

-Fisher information is one way to measure the information that the samples contain about the parameters.
+Fisher information is one way to measure how much information the samples contain about the parameters.
 There are alternatives, but Fisher information is the most well known.
 Before we get to the formal definition, which takes some time to get familiar with, let's motivate Fisher information with an example.

-Let's say we have a sample from a Gaussian distribution parameterized by mean
+Let's say we have a sample from a Gaussian distribution with a mean
 $\mu$ and variance $\sigma^2$.
 The variance $\sigma^2$ is known, and the goal is to estimate the mean, $\mu$.
 To understand how difficult this is, we would like to know how much information we can expect the sample to contain about
 $\mu$.
-[Figure 1](#fig:gaussians) shows three Guassian distributions with three different variances.
+[Figure 1](#fig:gaussians) shows three Gaussian distributions with three different variances.
 We expect that the mean is easiest to estimate for the Gaussian distribution with the smallest variance.
 A random sample is more likely to be close to the mean when the variance is small than when the